Certified Pilot Cars, LLC

 Where should we meet the escort prior to entering the Florida Keys?

-A: There are a few locations in Florida City, FL for oversize loads to park & wait
+A: There are a few locations in Florida City for oversize loads to park and wait for

-for their escorts.
-We can make suggestions for you & your load.
-Some hotels
+escorts.
+We can make suggestions for you and your load.
+Some hotels have truck

-have truck parking but require you stay at the hotel.
+parking but may require that you stay at the hotel.

 Q: